-Naruto chuckled and beamed a wide smile at the Tokujō.
-"It's good to see you, Shiranui-san!
+Naruto chuckled and beamed a wide smile at the tokujō.
+"Shiranui-san, it's good to see you.
 How's it going?"

 "Fine, sir," Genma replied.

-Naruto chuckled as he pulled the orange juice from the fridge and took two glasses as from the cupboard.
+Naruto chuckled again as he pulled the orange juice from the fridge and took two glasses as from the cupboard.
 "Fine?
-Sounded like it was a lot more than finethis morning."
+Sounded like it was a lot more than fine this morning."